 Settings like the one above can lure potential buyers without any interior photos at all.
 If you have a backdrop that highlights a mountain, ocean, beautiful river view or stunning bridges, then flaunt that setting.
 Potential buyers know that although interiors can be altered, settings are intangible, with values that range far beyond the price of the property itself.

 Creating a sense of urgency around the great pricing or amenities offered can stir interest.
-While many realtors will add phrases like “this one won’t last long,” this template uses the “best deal” mock sticker at the top as a nice touch that might bring potential buyers to the open house to learn more.
+While many real estate agents will add phrases like “this one won’t last long,” this template uses the “best deal” mock sticker at the top as a nice touch that might bring potential buyers to the open house to learn more.
 This easy template allows you to add quick content and images, capture attention with color, and create a sense of urgency with your new listing.

 While this template isn’t a specific open house invitation just yet, this template could easily become one replacing “for sale” with “open house.”
 If you know that young families are moving into the area, and have a special home that speaks to that audience, this open house invitation would certainly speak to you.
 While not all farm areas have such specific populations purchasing homes, many areas or properties might be heavily focused toward one group, making the marketing easier and the decision to target that group a no-brainer.